learn-academy-2020-delta/week-4-assessment-ryanizumi16/interview-questions.md

 ## Looking Ahead: Terms for Next Week
-- PostgreSQL
+- PostgreSQL: a highly stable database management system
-- API
+- API: application programming interface it allows two applications to communicate to eachother
-- CRUD
+- CRUD: create, read, update, delete
-- Ruby on Rails
+- Ruby on Rails: gives developers a framework providing structure for all the code they write
-- ORM
+- ORM: object relational mapping, programming technique used for converting data between relational databases and object oriented programming languages
-- Active Record
+- Active Record: provides an interface and binding between the tables in a relational database